KnOX-07/HTB/Jscalc/README.md

 # 🦑 jscalc

-To solve the "JsCalc" challenge, we are dealing with a JavaScript calculator vulnerable to command injection due to its use of the eval() function.
+To solve the "jscalc" challenge, we are dealing with a JavaScript calculator vulnerable to command injection due to its use of the eval() function.

 ## To exploit the vulnerability: